Frequently Asked Questions

 garybardenphotography-90.jpg

 You will ride an unmarked course on roads open to traffic.
-The routes are designed to showcase beautiful scenery along off-the-beaten path routes that may otherwise not be traveled.
-There are aid stations to supplement your hydration and nutrition plan with drop bag access (85 and 144 mile routes) but you are responsible for your own mechanical on the route.
-(The 12 mile recreational ride is marked.)
+The routes are designed to showcase beautiful scenery along rural, mostly gravel roads.
+There are aid stations to supplement your hydration and nutrition plan with drop bag access (100 and 150 mile routes) but you are responsible for your own mechanical on the route.
+The 50 mile route is all roads with the final mile through a well-maintained gravel trail.
+The routes are tiered such that the longer the route, the more adventure!

 Why would I pay to ride on roads I can ride all year?

 All riders, will have several perks listed on the registration page including aid stations with drop bag access, a free post-race meal, beverage, and prize eligibility.
-Note that all riders under age 18 are free for the 12 mile ride.
-All 144 mile riders have trackers included and 50 and 85 mile riders may tack onto their registration so friends/families can follow them.
+All 100 & 150 mile riders have trackers included and 50 mile riders may tack onto their registration so friends/families can follow them.
 Finally you get the opportunity to compete for bragging rights!

 How much of the race course is gravel?

-Each course will have short sections of trails.
+The longer routes have a few off-road sections sprinkled in, to add to the adventure!
 The breakdown of each route is the following:

 what type of bike should I use?